 And then there are the indelible moments when your children show they love each other.
 You see them hug or you listen in on a backseat conversation when one child is comforting the other.
 The world stops spinning for a moment so you can feel the love.

 My children Matt and Emma are 29 and 25 now, nothing like children.
 Their love is quieter, and it comes in unexpected ways.
 You must be ready to catch it.
 Matt served me some recently when he called just to say hi and see how I was doing.
 Anytime Emma asks to climb in bed with me and watch a movie, I feel loved.

 When Matt and Emma come home, I put little symbols of love in their rooms.
 Maybe Hershey’s Kisses in a small ceramic bowl or flowers from the yard by their bed sides.
 I believe that it’s the little things that matter most.
 You can grasp them whole and set them right in your heart.
-A routine like putting candy by a bed may not seem like much in the moment, but over time it becomes a loving and precious memory.
+A routine like putting candy by a bed may not seem like much in the moment, but over time it becomes a precious memory.
 My neighbor never forgot the day Matt brought her a dandelion from her front yard.
 She mentioned it well into her 90s.